lambda-music/lambda-music/docs/arguments.md

 # Multi-Line Arguments #
 Lamu's advanced commands sometimes become very long.
-It is recommended to split the commands when they come to certain length by using Shell's escape sequence character as:
+It is recommended to split the commands when they come to a certain length by using Shell's escape sequence character as:

 Before:
 ```bash